-The central challenge for ResIST is to use these concepts to develop tools that would allow policymakers to assess the distributional effects of their knowledgeintensive programs, either prospectively or retrospectively.
+The central challenge for this research agenda is to use concepts like these to develop tools that would allow policymakers to assess the distributional effects of their knowledge-intensive programs, either prospectively or retrospectively.
 Their decision environments are complex.
 They need to take into account external factors, relevant actors, rationales for action, and the instruments available.

-This section draws on a review of national policy documents from several ResIST participant countries and on presentations at the three world regional meetings.
-These countries serve as examples of the various strata of the world economic system and different levels of S&T capability, as shown below.
+This section draws on a review of national policy documents from several ResIST participant countries and on presentations at the three world regional meetings ResIST convened.
+These countries serve as examples of the various strata of the world economic system and different levels of S&T capability.
+As shown below.
 Mozambique is a low income country; Turkey and South Africa are upper middle income countries and Brazil falls just below the cut-off for this group.
 The UK and Portugal are both high income countries.
-This preliminary survey of the policy approaches shows that a wide variety of approaches are currently being taken.
+This preliminary survey of their policies shows that a wide variety of approaches are currently being taken.